Coptic Orthodox Church in Wales: Modern presence

-St. Mary and St. Mercurius Coptic Orthodox Church
+St Mary and St Mercurius Coptic Orthodox Church

 Reverend Father Philopater Mouris Wahba, the Priest of St Mary’s and St Abu Saifain’s Coptic Orthodox Church in the town of Risca, South Wales.

-The first Coptic Orthodox Church in Wales was consecrated in 1992 by Pope Shenouda III of Alexandria in the town of Risca, South Wales, as a church of the Coptic Orthodox Church of Alexandria.
+The first Coptic Orthodox Church in Wales was consecrated in 1992 by Pope Shenouda III of Alexandria in the town of Risca, Newport, South Wales, as a church of the Coptic Orthodox Church of Alexandria.
 The official name of the church is St Mary's and St Abu Saifain's Coptic Orthodox Church.

 The current priest is Father Philopater Wahba.

-This church is under the direct supervision of Pope Shenouda III of Alexandria and he is the head of the Church's council.
+This church was under the direct supervision of Pope Shenouda III of Alexandria and he was the head of the Church's council.

-St. Mary and St. Abasikhyron Coptic Orthodox Church
+St Mary and St Abasikhyron Coptic Orthodox Church

 The second Coptic Orthodox Church in Llandudno, Wales was bought by the Coptic Orthodox Diocese of the Midlands in 2005 under the supervision of Bishop Missael as Coptic Orthodox services began there later that year.

 At first the church did not have its own priest, therefore the mass was held there on Saturdays by a visiting priest, Father Bishoy, from the Coptic Orthodox Church in Manchester.
 Later the church had its own priest, Fr.
 John Saleeb.

 The church was consecrated by Pope Shenouda III during a visit to the UK on Saturday 29 March 2008.